Atomic bombings of Hiroshima and Nagasaki: Reportage

 On 10 August 1945, the day after the Nagasaki bombing, military photographer Yōsuke Yamahata, correspondent Higashi, and artist Yamada arrived in the city with instructions to record the destruction for propaganda purposes.
 Yamahata took scores of photographs, and on 21 August, they appeared in Mainichi Shimbun, a popular Japanese newspaper.
 After Japan's surrender and the arrival of American forces, copies of his photographs were seized amid the ensuing censorship, but some records have survived.

 Leslie Nakashima, a former United Press (UP) journalist, filed the first personal account of the scene to appear in American newspapers.
 He observed that large numbers of survivors continued to die from what later became recognized as radiation poisoning.
 On 31 August, The New York Times published an abbreviated version of his 27 August UP article.
 Nearly all references to uranium poisoning were omitted.
 An editor's note was added to say that, according to American scientists, "the atomic bomb will not have any lingering after-effects."

 Wilfred Burchett was also one of the first Western journalists to visit Hiroshima after the bombing.
 He arrived alone by train from Tokyo on 2 September, defying the traveling ban put in place on Western correspondents.
-Burchett's Morse code dispatch, "The Atomic Plague", was printed by the Daily Express newspaper in London on 5 September 1945.
+Burchett's dispatch, "The Atomic Plague", was printed by the Daily Express newspaper in London on 5 September 1945.
 The reports from Nakashima and Burchett informed the public for the first time of the gruesome effects of radiation and nuclear fallout—radiation burns and radiation poisoning, sometimes lasting more than thirty days after the blast.
-Burchett especially noted that people were dying "horribly" after bleeding from orifices, and their flesh would rot away from the injection holes where vitamin A was administered, to no avail.

-The New York Times then apparently reversed course and ran a front-page story by Bill Lawrence confirming the existence of a terrifying affliction in Hiroshima, where many had symptoms such as hair loss and vomiting of blood before dying.
+Burchett especially noted that people were dying "horribly" after bleeding from orifices, and their flesh would rot away from the injection holes where vitamin A was administered, to no avail.The New York Times then apparently reversed course and ran a front-page story by Bill Lawrence confirming the existence of a terrifying affliction in Hiroshima, where many had symptoms such as hair loss and vomiting blood before dying.
 Lawrence had gained access to the city as part of a press junket promoting the U.S. Army Air Force.
 Some reporters were horrified by the scene, however, referring to what they saw as a "death laboratory" littered with "human guinea pigs".
 General MacArthur found the reporting to have turned from good PR into bad PR and threatened to court martial the entire group.
 He withdrew Burchett's press accreditation and expelled the journalist from the occupation zones.
 The authorities also accused him of being under the sway of Japanese propaganda and later suppressed another story, on the Nagasaki bombing, by George Weller of the Chicago Daily News.
 Less than a week after his New York Times story was published, Lawrence also backtracked and dismissed the reports on radiation sickness as Japanese efforts to undermine American morale.